bioinformatics-core-shared-training/nextflow_september_2021/part_2.md

 ### Step 1: Alignment

-1. Create a channel that will pick up all the FASTQ files in `params.fastqDir` in the work flow.
+1. Create a channel that will pick up all the FASTQ files in "`params.fastqDir`" in the work flow.
     1. Use the function "`extractBaseName`" in the file to extract a "base name" from the file name.
+This is the file name without `.fq.gz` on the end.
-    2. The output from this channel should be the base name (the name without `.fq.gz` on the end) and the FASTQ file.
+    2. The output from this channel should be the base name and the FASTQ file.
 2. Create a process to run _BWAmem_.
     1. Input needs to be a tuple of the base name and the FASTQ file.
     Output needs to be a tuple of the base name and the SAM file.